Neta4302/onBoarding/README.md

 # onBoarding
+In this project, I created a slideshow of five pages, onboarding carousel!

 ### In case of an error in debugging, try to run the following two commands in the terminal!

 ```